Ratified June 2016

 “Lifetime Members” and “International Affiliates” shall mean and refer to those persons elected by the Executive and recognised as members of the Association as provided for under Article IV, Section 2.

-“In writing,” “written,” “mail,” and “mail ballot” shall mean the common forms of communication used by the Association and be understood to include either written or electronic forms of communication, such as email and the World Wide Web.
+“In writing,” “written,” “mail,” and “mail ballot” shall mean the common forms of communication used by the Association and be understood to include either written or electronic forms of communication, such as email, the Association website, and other public electronic media.

 Article III: Purposes